This post contains affiliate links. Read the full disclosure here.

 - Dice the strawberries and gently fold them in.
 You don't want to mix them in too much or they'll get squished and the color will bleed into the dough.

 - Scoop 12 heaping tablespoons of dough onto each baking sheet.
-They should be fairly big - if measured they'd be almost 2 tbsp-sized (these are big cookies!).
+They should be fairly big - if measured they'd be about 2 tbsp-sized (these are big cookies!).
 Press the back of a teaspoon slightly into the top of half the balls of dough to create an indent.

 - Refrigerate the prepared cookie dough balls and repeat with the second cookie sheet and remaining dough.
 Preheat the oven to 350°F and leave the cookie dough in the fridge while it preheats.

 - Bake the cookies in the preheated oven one sheet at a time for 13-17 minutes, or until the edges are slightly golden brown and the tops are set.
 Remove from the oven and leave them on the baking sheet for 10-15 minutes, then transfer to a cooling rack to cool completely.